dhcchh/VCT-Hackathon-Esports-Manager-Challenge/README.md

   - **data/**
   - **intl/**: Contains data related to the VCT International 2024 events.
   - **challengers/**: Data related to the VCT Challengers 2024 series, including regional competitions.
-  - **game_changers (GC)**: Data for the VCT Game Changers 2024 series, focused on promoting diversity and inclusivity in competitive VALORANT.
+  - **game_changers (GC)/**: Data for the VCT Game Changers 2024 series, focused on promoting diversity and inclusivity in competitive VALORANT.
-  - **roles/**: Data on agent roles, player roles, and team compositions, outlining how different players fulfill their roles during matches.
+  - **game data/**: Data about VALORANT as a game, including in-game agents, roles, maps, and game mechanics.
+This data provides foundational information about how the game functions, such as the abilities of different agents, the roles players take on within a team (e.g., In-game Leader, Fragger, Support), the dynamics of maps (e.g., map layouts, objectives), and the core game mechanics (e.g., rounds, objectives, and economy system).
+This data is essential for understanding team compositions, agent synergies, and strategic planning within the game.

 ### Attributions
 This project incorporates data from multiple sources, including:

-If you use this repository in your own projects, please ensure that you credit the original data sources.